DylanAKing/OpenVPN-Installer/README.md

 client\
 dev tun\
 proto udp\
-remote $ipv4 1194 < this line uses the ip address in variable $ipv4 provided during the script and add it as the first default remote server\
+remote $ipv4 1194 < this line uses the IP stored in $ipv4, and adds it as the first default remote server on port 1194\
-remote ipaddress/FQDN port\
+remote IP/FQDN port\
-^ add new lines here replacing the above 'ipaddress/FQDN' and 'port' with the correct info for you.(ex: remote 0.0.0.0 1194; remote www.example.com 1194)\
+^ add new lines above replacing the 'IP/FQDN' & 'port' with your info.(ex: remote 0.0.0.0 1194; remote www.example.com 1194)\
 resolve-retry infinite\
 user nobody\
 group nobody\